PUBLICATIONS

 The Political Economy of Subsidy-Giving Abstract: Politicians regularly offer large discretionary subsidies to attract firms to their jurisdictions.
 In this paper I quantify the political benefit of this subsidy-giving by combining hand-collected subsidy data, county level election returns, and an original survey of voters.
 Subsidy-giving generates a 2ppt increase in vote share for incumbent governors in the winning county.
 I use the survey estimates to inform bounds on a state-level effect, and I find that observed subsidy-giving is pivotal for 12% of the elections in the sample.
 I show that this effect is not due to realized job creation.
 Instead, the salience of firm attraction drives electoral rewards.

 Legislation, Regulation and Litigation: Demand for U.S. Legal Services in Historical Perspective (with Ariell Reshef) [New!
-2/25] Abstract: The employment share of legal services in the U.S. more than doubled during 1970--1990, in stark contrast to stability during 1850--1970 and after 1990.
-The relative wage of lawyers and law firm partners also doubled between 1970 and 1990.
+7/25] Abstract: The employment share of legal services in the U.S. more than doubled during 1970–1990, in stark contrast to stability during 1850–1970 and after 1990.
+During the same period, the relative wage of lawyers and law firm partners increased by 60%.
 We argue that this demand shift was driven by important legislative and regulatory events, starting in the mid-1960s and lasting throughout the 1980s.
 These changes increased the scope of the law and uncertainty over legal outcomes.
-Consistent with this, we find that employment and compensation of lawyers are tightly correlated with federal regulation, fee-shifting statues and civil litigation, over a period of 100 years.
+Consistent with this, we find that employment and compensation of lawyers are tightly correlated with federal regulation, fee shifting statues, and civil litigation, over a period of 100 years.
 These findings are supported by state-level and individual-level analysis.
-Other factors, e.g., changes in lawyers' quality, industrial composition and technology are not important determinants of the demand shift.
-We calculate that 40% of payments to legal services in 1990 are in excess of what they would have been had their relative income remained at 1970 levels.
-This represents an excess cost of 75 billion dollars in 2024 alone.
+Other factors, e.g., changes in lawyers’ quality, industrial composition and technology, are not important determinants of the demand shift.
+A back-of-the-envelope calculation suggests that 13% of the increase in demand for legal services in 1970–1990 is due to an increase in uncertainty in new legislation.
+This represents a cost of 28 billion dollars in 2024 alone, capturing misallocation of talent.
+Featured in: EconPol Forum.

 Works in Progress